MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/troubleshoot-assessment.md

 #### Description

-**=The server principal `NT Authority/SYSTEM` is not able to access the database "model" under the current security context.**
+**The server principal `NT Authority/SYSTEM` is not able to access the database "model" under the current security context.**

 The server principal isn't able to access the database under the current security context returns this error in the portal.